jaminNZx/Tracer-RS485-Modbus-Blynk/README.md

 - Added calls to `ESP.wdtDisable()` and `ESP.wdtEnable(1)`, temporary System Watchdog shutdown
 	- Avoids unwanted rebooting of ESP8366 while receiving data from the Modbus
 - New UART buffers flushing system, ensuring correct and stable data transmission in both ways
-- Added more debug outputs to USB Serial
+- Added more debug outputs and results to USB Serial
--

 ## Credits